stevelorenz/build-vnf/README.md

 ## Overview

-Build-VNF is a collection of source code I developed and used for my PhD topic related to the placement of intelligent and energy-efficient virtualized network functions in the network.
+**Build-VNF** is a collection of sources and utilities I developed and used for my PhD topic:
+Intelligent and energy-efficient **dataplane** for Virtualized Network Functions (VNFs).
 So it is ONLY a **experimental** and **research-and-learning-oriented** project to explore new ideas for my PhD.

-The project is currently under **heavy revision**.
+The project is currently under **heavy development and revision**.
 More docs will be added later when the source code is stable.

-## Table of Contents

-TODO

-## Introduction and Objectives

-TODO

 ## Catalog

 TODO

 ## Quick Start

 TODO

 ## Citing Our Works